quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1
+### A company operates a food delivery service.
+Because of recent growth, the company's order processing system is experiencing scaling problems

-A company operates a food delivery service.
-Because of recent growth, the company's order processing system is experiencing scaling problems during peak traffic hours.
+during peak traffic hours.
 The current architecture includes Amazon EC2 instances in an Auto Scaling group that collect orders from an application.
 A second group of EC2 instances in an Auto Scaling group fulfills the orders.